CougarCS/UH-Member-Validation/README.md

 V1.0:

-	-Errors will no longer show up when first loading the page
+	Errors will no longer show up when first loading the page

-	-Consistent styles for errors
+	Consistent styles for errors

-	-Validates emails correctly
+	Validates emails correctly

-	-Now uses stylesheets properly
+	Now uses stylesheets properly

 Below is the command for creating the table for the database:
 =============================================================